kawas8516/Java-Projects/README.md

 3. Compile and run the Java file.

 ## Purpose
-These applications are meant to provide a foundation for learning Java Swing and building GUI-based applications.
-Each assignment is crafted to be beginner-friendly, focusing on core Java concepts such as event handling, component layout, and user interaction.
+These applications are part of my academic lab assignments to provide a foundation for learning Java Swing and building GUI-based applications.
+Each assignment is beginner-friendly, focusing on core Java concepts such as event handling, component layout, and user interaction.

 ## Contributing
 Feel free to fork this repository and contribute by adding more features or improving existing applications.
 Pull requests are welcome.